Step 1. Add the JitPack repository to your build file

 Note that the algorithm is recursive on the number of boxes, so do not attempt this with many boxes (it will likely not complete in time anyhow).

-To use the visualizer during development, make your unit tests write directly to a file in the project (see VisualizationTest
+Note: To "hot reload" the visualizer during development, make your unit tests write directly to a file in the viewer (see the VisualizationTest example).

 If you have any questions, comments or improvement suggestions, please file an issue or submit a pull-request.